Rajpratik71/linux-manPages/lsinitramfs.md

        lsinitramfs [options] <initramfsfile> [<initramfsfile>]

 DESCRIPTION
        The lsinitramfs command lists the content of given initramfs images.
-       It allows one to quickly check the content of one (or multiple) speci‐ fied initramfs files.
+It allows one to quickly check the content of one (or multiple) specified initramfs files.

 OPTIONS
        -h     Display usage information and exit.